Adaptive Scaling of Policy Constraints for Offline Reinforcement Learning: Related Works

 \subsection{Offline RL}

-Offline RL aims to learn policies purely from static datasets and suffers from distribution shift between the data-collecting behavior policy and the learned policy, leading to value overestimation and policy collapse.
-Policy constraint methods explicitly \cite{fujimoto2019off, fujimoto2021minimalist} or implicitly \cite{kumar2020conservative, kostrikov2022offline} regularize the target policy toward the behavior distribution to mitigate this shift.
-Uncertainty-aware approaches estimate model or value uncertainty and penalize high‐uncertainty actions \cite{an2021uncertainty, bai2022pessimistic, zhang2023uncertainty}.
-Sequence modeling methods recast RL as conditional sequence prediction over state-action-return trajectories using transformer architectures \cite{chen2021decision, janner2021offline}.
-Model-based techniques learn dynamic models for pessimistic planning or conservative rollouts \cite{yu2020mopo, kidambi2020morel, yu2021combo}.
-In this paper, we focus on the policy constraint methods.
+Offline RL aims to learn policies purely from static datasets and suffers from distribution shift between the behavior policy and the learned policy, leading to value overestimation and policy collapse.
+Existing approaches address this challenge from several perspectives.
+Policy constraint methods explicitly \cite{fujimoto2019off, fujimoto2021minimalist} or implicitly \cite{kumar2020conservative, kostrikov2022offline} regularize the learned policy toward the behavior distribution.
+Uncertainty-aware approaches penalize actions with high epistemic or aleatoric uncertainty \cite{an2021uncertainty, bai2022pessimistic, zhang2023uncertainty}.
+Sequence modeling methods reformulate RL as conditional trajectory modeling using transformers \cite{chen2021decision, janner2021offline}.
+Among these, policy constraint methods have emerged as the most direct and widely adopted solution, but their effectiveness crucially depends on properly scaling the constraint.
+This motivates our focus on developing an adaptive scaling mechanism that eliminates the need for per-dataset tuning while retaining robustness across diverse offline RL benchmarks.